sirfifer/voicelearn-ios/curriculum/README.md

 ## License

-This specification is released under the MIT License as part of the VoiceLearn project.
+This specification is released under the MIT License as part of the UnaMentis project.

 Copyright (c) 2025 Richard Amerman